NoorullahZamindar-007/Data-science-projects/README.md

-tjtjthhfhrhrrhrhdjr   dhdhdjdj           j4j4   # Data-science-projectshhhhh
+6rurtjtjthhfhrhrrhrhdjr   dhdhdjdj           j4j4   # Data-science-projectshhhhh
 Hello all this is Noorullah Zamindar

 This is the file that include all the resources